Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 We present an approach for extracting policies from legacy web applications.
 Our approach begins by exploring execution paths through application code using concolic execution~\cite{DBLP:conf/pldi/GodefroidKS05,DBLP:conf/sigsoft/SenMA05}, producing transcripts that record the conditions under which SQL queries are issued~(\Cref{sec:concolic}).
 These transcripts are then merged and simplified to derive a policy that allows each recorded query to be issued under its conditions~(\Cref{sec:policy}).

 A key challenge here is scalability: Web-backend code is often complex with many branches, making exhaustive path exploration infeasible.
-But we empirically observe that the logic governing query issuance typically involves only a few simple control- and data-flow operations~(\Cref{sec:concolic:simple}).
-We thus tailor concolic execution to track only those operations, reducing the number of paths to explore---and our implementation effort.
+But we empirically observe that the logic governing query issuance typically relies on only a small set of simple operations~(\Cref{sec:concolic:simple}).
+We thus tailor concolic execution to track only those operations, reducing the path space (and implementation effort).
+We further prune exploration using an LLM-based relevance judge (\Cref{sec:concolic:pruning}) that identifies and ignores branches unrelated to data access, reducing exploration time from potentially days to mere hours.

 We implemented this approach in \name, a policy-extraction tool for web applications written in Ruby on Rails.
-We then applied \name to three real-world applications, two of which we had previously written policies for by hand.
-When we compared the extracted policies to the handwritten ones~(\Cref{sec:eval:compare}), we identified several formerly unknown errors in the latter--- including a few overly permissive views can reveal sensitive data to unauthorized users.
-This underscores the difficulty of understanding access-control logic in a complex legacy application and testifies to the utility of policy extraction in aiding this understanding.
+We then applied \name to three real-world applications, two of which we had previously written policies for by hand~\cite{DBLP:conf/osdi/ZhangSCPSS22}.
+When we compared the extracted policies to the handwritten ones~(\Cref{sec:eval:compare}), we identified several formerly unknown errors in the latter--- including a few overly permissive views that reveal sensitive data to unauthorized users.
+This underscores the difficulty of understanding access-control logic in complex legacy applications and the utility of policy extraction in aiding this understanding.
 A further review of the extracted policies uncovered a subtle bug we had inadvertently introduced into application code that silently disabled an access check.
+These findings show that extracting and then inspecting policies results in a clearer understanding of what the program does---and should do---than current practice provides.

-In terms of limitations: Due to its reliance on concolic execution, \name cannot guarantee that the extracted policy covers all possible application queries or captures every condition under which the queries are issued~(\Cref{sec:overview:scope}), and it does not scale to all web handlers~(\Cref{sec:eval:perf}).
-In addition, \name may require the user to specify certain input constraints and to provide hints to prune the exploration space~(\Cref{sec:overview:workflow}), supports only a subset of SQL~(\Cref{sec:overview:scope}), and could benefit from a better user interface for policy auditing.
-Nevertheless, we were encouraged by the usefulness of the policies \name has already managed to extract, and see this as a meaningful step towards better access control for existing web applications.
+Due to its use of concolic execution and an LLM relevance judge, \name cannot guarantee that the extracted policy covers all possible queries or captures every condition under which queries are issued~(\Cref{sec:overview:scope}). \name also needs the user to specify certain input constraints~(\Cref{sec:overview:workflow}) and to review the relevance judge's results~(\Cref{sec:concolic:pruning}), supports only a subset of SQL~(\Cref{sec:overview:scope}), and could use a better user interface for policy auditing.
+Even so, our evaluation~(\Cref{sec:eval}) demonstrates that for real-world applications, \name extracts policies that are immediately useful, identifying several errors in handwritten policies and application code.
+These results show that \name already provides concrete, practical value and represents a meaningful step toward improving data security in existing web applications.